lukephills/PitchShifter/README.md

 ####No Grunt, no Bower, no RequireJS needed.

-A quick way to compile and bundle typescript applications with ease.
+Compile and bundle typescript applications with ease.

 Following the great article by [@jbrantly](https://github.com/jbrantly).
 You can read it [here](http://www.jbrantly.com/typescript-and-webpack/).